Mobile navigation

 • support in practical lessons for Health & Safety

-• adapted PE activities e.g., brightly contrasting equipment
+• adapted physical activities e.g., brightly contrasting equipment

 • line marking and visually friendly environments as per environmental audit and similar interventions suggested by Habilitation Specialist or QTVI